viannik/py-work-with-file/README.md

 The last line of the file may be empty and should not be processed

-Please use terminal here, to avoid file path errors
+Please use terminal here to run script/tests, to avoid file path errors